Using Cisco Defense Orchestrator to Manage AWS VPCs

 Note that if an AWS VPC contains tags, these tags are read into CDO when you onboard the device.
 CDO represents the tags as labels.
 Unlike security cloud objects or rules, labels are not automatically synchronized to the AWS VPC.
 See Labels and Filtering for more information.

-Handle AWS VPC login credentials through the CDO console.
-See Updating AWS Connection Credentials for more information.
+Handle AWS VPC login credentials and permissions through the CDO console.
+Without the correct credentials or permissions, CDO cannot communicate with the AWS VPC.
+See Updating AWS Connection Credentials and Changing Permissions for an IAM User for more information.

 View AWS VPC Details

 Once the AWS VPC has been onboarded, you can view the AWS VPC's ID, region, security groups, and the rules and objects assigned to those security groups.

 Security groups are a collection of rules that govern inbound and outbound network traffic to all the AWS instances, and other entities, associated with the security group.
 When you onboard an AWS VPC to CDO, the security groups are stored in CDO as security group objects.